-UPE has formally adopted a number of risk assessment methodologies.
+UPE/QIID have formally adopted a number of risk assessment methodologies.

 In compliance with Solvency II regulation, the SCR is calculated based on the EIOPA Standard Formula.
-On an annual basis UPE completes an appropriateness assessment of the Standard Formula against UPE's risk profile.
+On an annual basis both UPE and QIID complete an appropriateness assessment of the Standard Formula against each company's risk profile.